-How to handle collections with Alltran (formerly United Recovery Systems)
+How to Handle Collections with Alltran

 Few months behind on a Citibank Home Depot card.
 My account was sent to United Recovery Systems (now called Alltran).
 I haven't made any actions besides calling Alltran who told me my card hadn't been charged off.